Cislunar Resonant Transport and Heteroclinic Pathways: From 3:1 to 2:1 to L1: Resonance Overlap and Natural Transport

 this determines a direct, short-duration transfer between 3:1 and 2:1 resonances.
 This heteroclinic trajectory is plotted in both rotating and inertial reference frames on the left of Figure \ref{fig:transfer_comb} as well.
 However, such type 1 intersection points cease to exist for $C\geq3.09$ due to lower orbital energy, which results in reduced instability and consequently the disappearance of direct 3:1-2:1 transfers.
 Nevertheless, other transfers can still exist; an example of a type 2 transfer is given by heteroclinic intersection point 10 in the bottom right $C=3.15$ plot of Figure \ref{fig:transfer_comb}.
 It yields a longer-duration transfer that transitions from a 3:1 unstable resonant orbit to a 2:1 orbit via an intermediary 5:2 resonant segment, whose outline can clearly be seen in the rotating frame type 2 trajectory plot (the ``five-petaled flower'' shaped portion of the trajectory).
 An inertial frame plot of the type 2 transfer is also given in the right column of Figure \ref{fig:transfer_comb}.

 For some additional examples of 3:1 to 2:1 type 1 transfers, Figure \ref{fig:3121heteroclinic} displays plots of such heteroclinic trajectories for $C = 2.86, 2.70$, and 2.54.

 The trajectories' near-3:1-orbit portions are shown in yellow and near-2:1 parts are colored cyan in the rotating frame plots on left.
 The increase of orbital semi-major axis is clearly visible in the inertial frame plots on right, all achieved naturally by leveraging the Moon's gravity.
-Indeed, similar type 1 heteroclinic transfers were computed for $C$ values as low as 2.44; however, the 3:1 orbits' perigees become lower than the Earth's radius for $C=2.50$, corresponding to a trajectory that collides with the Earth's surface.
-Thus, we display plots only for $C \geq 2.54$, which is one of the highest-energy non-colliding heteroclinics found.
-Note that the near-3:1 part of the $C=2.54$ heteroclinic trajectory passes very close to the Earth's surface, suggesting that this and other heteroclinics at similar energies could even be used to reach the Moon from low-Earth orbit (LEO) with just a single LEO-to-3:1 impulsive transfer maneuver.
+Indeed, similar type 1 heteroclinic transfers were computed for $C$ values as low as 2.44; however, at $C=2.52$, the heteroclinic trajectory's lowest perigee passes just 123 km above the Earth's surface, while at 2.50 it lies about 600 km below.
+Linearly interpolating these two values suggests that the heteroclinic trajectories will collide with the Earth's surface or pass below the 100 km von K\'arm\'an line for all $C \leq$ 2.517 or 2.519, respectively.
+Thus, we display plots for $C \geq 2.54$, which is one of the highest-energy non-colliding heteroclinics computed.

+Note that the near-3:1 part of the $C=2.54$ heteroclinic trajectory passes within about 890 km of the Earth's surface, suggesting that this and other heteroclinics at similar energies could be used to reach the Moon from low-Earth orbit (LEO) with just a single LEO-to-3:1 impulsive transfer maneuver.
+In fact, even portions of heteroclinics for $C<2.517$---whose lowest perigees lie below the Earth's surface---could be useful if targeted for direct injection by a launch vehicle, with the Moon's gravity then providing a free ``perigee raise maneuver''.